 This is a general introduction that is likely to be of interest to all users of ANDS, including researchers, their support staff, data centre and repository staff and the general public.

-ANDS has as its vision ‘more researchers reusing more data more often'.
-There are many reasons why the sharing and re-use of data can contribute to the effectiveness of research in all disciplines:
+ANDS has as its vision 'more valuable data for Australian research'.
+There are many reasons why the sharing and reuse of data can contribute to the effectiveness of research in all disciplines: